 Diamond with GIA #2135963357

-Having seen photographs of these two diamonds, which one would you choose now?
-I guess it is pretty obvious which diamond is hands-down the better choice!
+I guess the answer will be pretty obvious which diamond is hands-down the better choice!

 Even if you are looking at a full grading report with an inclusion plot, there are details that aren’t revealed without closer inspections.
 Sometimes, harmless looking plots can actually turn out to have unsightly inclusions!